Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 >  I can remember a contractor for a big, really, enterprise who was assigned a sporadic **NPE** (null pointer exception) in a tailored application.
 After sacrificing a couple of hours, he addressed this pesky _null_ to the dark forces of [Lotus Notes](LN-view.md) and returned to his daily need &mdash; [N&thinsp;f&thinsp;S](https://en.wikipedia.org/wiki/Need_for_Speed)<sup><b>w</b></sup>.
 >
 > For the team's sake, a peer developer picked this ticket to dive into the hand-obfuscated code.
 After making the brain function on all cylinders, the slices of Swiss cheese coincided to reveal a malicious an<i>null</i>er.
-To be trivially fixed.\
+To be trivially fixed.
-> &nbsp;

-**MORAL❓**\
+<div align="center"><b>MORAL</b>❓</div>

-Imagining the multitude of such cases without a happy twist, _Sir Hoare_ may surely write off a digit from the tech debt he shouldered.
+Imagining the multitude of such cases without a happy twist, _Sir Hoare_ may surely write off a digit or two from the tech debt he shouldered.

+### Appendices

+|- ➡️**use-dev**\
+|-&thinsp;- [Calls on null](https://github.com/Kyriosity/use-dev/blob/main/README+/frames/README+/calls_on_null.md) `// are possible and ... legit`\
+|-&thinsp;-&thinsp; primitive [Guards](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcStoppers/Guards) `// the shortest ways to discover nulls ASAP`\
+|-&thinsp;- [Code wizard](https://github.com/Kyriosity/use-dev/blob/main/src/TuttiFrutti/WizConstr) `// building backbone that won't forget to initialize`

 \___________\
 🔚 &empty; 2025  image credits: Wiki Commons, kyriosity